IsekaiGuy/Food-Delivery/README.md

 ## About Project
 ![Alt text](/img/Food.png?raw=true "Food")
 <p>
 A one-page food delivery website.
-Written in VanillaJS.
 Implemented:
 <ul>
 <li>Cards are created according to the template, from the data received from the server</li>